Joint Degree with Political Science

 How to Apply

 All candidates for the joint Ph.D. must apply and be accepted into both& programs.
 Applications available at the following links: Political Science Application and Annenberg Application.
-We use the same application software, but do not share the same application.
+Apply to Annenberg by December 1 and Political Science by December 15 because the joint system will not allow you to have both applications open at the same time.

 You can't have two applications open at the same time, so you will need to apply first to Annenberg and then to Political Science.
 To facilitate this, the Annenberg School deadline is December 1 and the Department of Political Science deadline is December 15.
 You can use the same statement for both programs, or you can send a different one to each.
 Either way, please indicate that you are applying to both programs in your statement.
 For more information, please contact Joanne Murray at firstname.lastname@example.org or 215-573-6349.